kgscialdone/prideprompt/README.md

 Add a splash of color to your workspace by adding a pride flag to your terminal prompt!

+Note: This requires a terminal emulator that supports ANSI true-color formatting codes.

 ## Installation and Usage

 Download the `prideprompt` file from this repo and place it somewhere it can be easily accessed via the terminal, for example in `/usr/bin`.
 You may need to give it executable permissions, which can be done with the following command: